juliamiller/juliamiller/README.md

 I am the Sr. Data Manager for the ARC Centre of Excellence for the Dynamics of Language ([CoEDL](https://www.dynamicsoflanguage.edu.au/)) and digital archivist for the Pacific and Reagional Archive for Digital Sources in Endangered Cultures ([PARADISEC](https://www.paradisec.org.au/)).
 I was a phonetician in a previous life.

-My currennt projects include creating technical workflows for the PARADISEC Archive.
+My current projects include creating technical workflows for the PARADISEC Archive.
 These can be found here: [PARADISEC technical workflows](https://paradisec-archive.github.io/PARADISEC_workflows/)

-Interests include (presented in no particular order): digital archives, language documentation, community access to archived cultural materials, dialogic repatriation, video transcoding, metadata
+Interests include (presented in no particular order): digital archives, language documentation, recording equipment (to carry out fieldwork), community access to archived cultural materials, dialogic repatriation, video transcoding, metadata

 Some of the language documentation projects I have previously contributed to: